naoshibaikyu/wilyswarriors/index.md

-Galaxy2: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu
+Galaxy: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu

-Hornet3: oh piss off
+Hornet: oh piss off

-Magma4: stop hornet
+Magma: stop hornet

-Hornet: no im back on my bullshit
+Hornet[Pissed]: no im back on my bullshit

-Magma3: were you ever not
+Magma[Shocked]: were you ever not

-Hornet2: exactly
+Hornet[Shocked]: exactly

 Fake: lol

-Concrete6: ...
+Concrete[Aloof]: ...

 Jewel: where is that damn fourth chaos emerald